VolksEEG/VolksEEG/README.md

 VolksEEG development will have several phases.
 The first will result in a “protoduction”\[2\] device to be used for EEG research.
-The second will result in a design for a full, FDA clearable device.
+The second will result in a reference design for a full, FDA-clearable device.

 A basic block diagram of the prototype system architecture is below:

 ![System Hardware Block Diagram](https://github.com/alcohen/VolksEEG/blob/main/Images/EE%20Architecture%20Block%20DIagram%203.png "System Block Diagram")

-Other relevant information:
+Other relevant information for nerds ☺️:

   - MCU is a nrf52840.
 Firmware is currently written in Arduino, but we’ve not yet decided what it will ultimately be.
 C?
 C++?
 Arduino?
     Mbed?
 Also we might want to add an RTOS.
 Or we might not.

-  - The MCU and electronics support Bluetooth and NFC – we’re not particularly planning to use these initially, but like the idea of being able to enable it later by flashing a firmware update.
+  - The MCU and electronics support Bluetooth and NFC – we’re not particularly planning to use these initially, but we like the idea of being able to enable it later by flashing a firmware update.

   - The SD card will contain EEG waveforms as standard \*.edf files.
-    For test puposes these files can be read over USB and will appear to be "real" EEG waveforms.
+    For test puposes these files can be read over USB and will appear to the PC application as "real" EEG waveforms.

   - The PC software is being developed in C\#, a language that makes good tradeoffs between performance and software reliability.